Search

 GICA Logo RGB

-Livestock SA is a member of Goat Industry Council of Australia with livestock SA board member Nick Van Den Berg representing Livestock SA on the council of Goat Industry Council of Australia.
+Livestock SA is a member of Goat Industry Council of Australia (GICA) with Livestock SA ex-offico board member Andrew Smith being the representative on the GICA council.

 Under its charter as a Commodity Council, GICA is specifically designated as the organisation that develops collective goat industry policy, across all breeds.
 GICA works with Government, industry bodies, producers and other peak industry councils to this end.